IDGA Military Air Assets - Click Here!

-The 22 new Chinooks would reportedly displace the Medium Helicopter Replacement project, which aims to field successors to 46 or so H-3 Sea Kings that are still operated by the British Army and Royal Navy, as well as Britain’s 34 Puma HC1 medium helicopters, when that type goes out of service in 2022.
-The Sea Kings will be phased out of service early.
-Britain’s decisions to buy the Chinooks, and make a number of other immediate adjustments to planned defense spending, stem from 2 difficult imperatives facing its defense establishment…
+Those plans survived mostly intact after the new coalition government replaced Labour.
+The new Chinooks will displace the Medium Helicopter Replacement project, which aimed to field successors to 46 or so H-3 Sea Kings that are still operated by the British Army and Royal Navy, as well as Britain’s 34 Puma HC1 medium helicopters when that type goes out of service in 2022.
+Britain’s decisions to buy the Chinooks, and make a number of other immediate adjustments to planned defense spending, stemmed from 2 difficult imperatives facing its defense establishment.

 Britain’s Helicopters: Fuss and Futures